SuneGadegaard/DinnerWithFriends/README.md

 2. Each kid should be in a group at each event
 3. Each group should consist of at least `minNumGuests` and at most `maxNumOfGuests`
 4. If a girl/boy is in a group, then at least 2 girls/boys must be placed in that group
-5. If two kids are in the same group at an event, they cannot be the same group at the next event
+5. If two kids are in the same group at an event, they cannot be in the same group at the next event
 6. Each kid must be the host at least once during the events
 7. A kid cannot be the host two events in a row
 8. A kid "i" can vist another kid "j"'s home at most once during the planning horizon